Nearly 1,100 homes destroyed, damage estimates over $500 million in Colorado wildfire - NewsBreak

 - Unincorporated Boulder County: 2 structures damaged

-Damage from the fire and wind damage will continue to be reported.
+Damage from the fire and wind damage will continue to be reported.“The three babies are gone” Family of woman who survived crash tell her the heartbreaking news

-The Marshall Fire is the most destructive wildfire in state history.
-On Wednesday, the Boulder County Sheriff’s Office said partial remains have been located in the Marshall Fire burn area.Investigators narrow search for origin of Colorado wildfire

 A man from near Marshall was reported missing and the remains were found in the 5900 block of Marshall Road.
 BCSO and the coroner’s office are working on identifying the remains.